jennabelle/travel-destination-voting-client/README.md

 # Travel Destination Voting (Client)

-A web app for users to live vote their favorite travel destination.
+A web app for users to vote for their favorite travel destination.

 ## Installing Dependencies